"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (30:22)

 Yes.
 And that's the beautiful thing—it's all happening natively within NetSuite too.
-So it's not any outside system where your auditor doesn't have transparency into what has happened or why you calculated the accrual.
+So it's not an external system where your auditor doesn't have visibility into what happened or why you calculated the accrual.
 It's all happening in your native NetSuite environment.
-We're able to capture any notes, any adjustments, and then obviously the actual journal entry and the reversal of that journal all within NetSuite.
-So it's easily audited and consolidated in one place.
+We're able to capture any notes and adjustments, as well as the actual journal entry and its reversal, all within NetSuite.
+So it's easy to audit and consolidate in one place.

 Caleb (30:52)